-Figure 8.X: Angle of Arrival method
+Figure X.1: Angle of Arrival method

 Consider a receiver device with an antenna array consisting of two antennae, separated by distance d.
 The transmitter device uses a single antenna to transmit a signal.
-As shown in Figure 8.X+1X+1, a perpendicular line can be drawn from an incoming signal wave front extending to the furthest antenna (antenna 2) at the point of intersection to the closest antenna (antenna 1).
+As shown in Figure X.2, a perpendicular line can be drawn from an incoming signal wave front extending to the furthest antenna (antenna 2) at the point of intersection to the closest antenna (antenna 1).
 The adjacent side of that right triangle represents the path difference relative to the angle of incidence of that wave front between both antennae.
-The phase difference, ψ, in the signal arriving at the two antennae is thenψ = (2πdcosθ)/λ
+The phase difference, ψ, in the signal arriving at the two antennae is then

+[Note to the editor: put the following two equations into equation format.
+Also ensure that ‘d’ and ‘ψ’ in the paragraph above are in the same style.]

+ψ = (2πd cos(θ))/λ

 where λ is the wavelength of the signal and θ is the AoA, and so

-θ = cos-1(ψλ/2πd)
+θ = cos-1((ψλ)/(2πd))

-Figure 8.X+1 Measuring the Angle of Arrival
+Figure X.2 Measuring the Angle of Arrival

 [NEW SECTION] X.2 Angle of Departure (AoD) method

-A device consisting of an RF switch and antenna array can make its angle of departure (AoD) detectable by transmitting direction-finding-enabled packets, switching antennae during transmission.
+A device consisting of an RF switch and antenna array can make its angle of departure (AoD) detectable by transmitting direction finding enabled packets, switching antennae during transmission.

 The peer device receives those packets using a single antenna and captures I&Q samples during part of those packets.
-Determination of the direction is based on the different propagation delays of LE radio signal between the transmitting elements of the antenna array and a receiving single antenna.
+Determination of the direction is based on the different propagation delays of the LE radio signal between the transmitting elements of the antenna array and a receiving single antenna.
 The propagation delays are detectable with I&Q measurements.
 Any receiving LE radio with a single antenna that supports the AoD feature can capture I&Q samples and, with the aid of profile-level information specifying the antenna layout of the transmitter, calculate the angle of incidence of the incoming radio signal.